-Associate Dean of the College of Arts and Sciences
+Associate Dean for Research, College of Arts and Sciences

 Professor of Biology

 DNA repair is a ubiquitous, "housekeeping" process that occurs in all types of organisms and is now recognized as being intimately tied with basic cellular mechanisms such as DNA replication, transcription, and regulation of the cell cycle.
 In my lab, we used the model organism Saccharomyces cerevisiae, or bakers' yeast, to investigate mechanisms of spontaneous genetic changes in cells and their relationship to DNA repair systems.
 We worked with mutant alleles of the genes MMS9, MMS13, MMS21, and RAD3 that confer elevated rates of spontaneous mutation and mitotic recombination.
 These characteristics are of interest because cells in higher organisms that had these properties would be highly likely to become transformed into cancer cells.
 Our overall goal was to understand how cells normally avoid spontaneous genetic changes and how they could become altered in such a way as to accumulate them.

 Some spontaneous mutants: the orange tabby cat with a black spot on his head.

 The white morning glory on a plant with otherwise blue flowers.

 Both are examples of somatic mutations.